 Adult problem children

-If there is anyone that can give me some insight into a new way of dealing with this i will sure be grateful.
+Can you give me some insight into a new way of dealing with this?
+I would be grateful.

 How sad it must be for you to see your efforts at parenting reach so little fruition.
 I can only imagine how terrible you must feel when your grandchildren are faced with homelessness.
 Yet, the cycle will never stop until your children hit bottom.
 I'm not sure what it is that they are doing or not doing as you didn't say.
 But, they have to "hit bottom" before they will consider getting the help they will need to straighten out their lives.